nicholasgower/planet-muluna/README.md

 - Lunar Regolith

-## New recipes

-Crushers can now be placed on any surface, and in addition to their vanilla recipes, which form the backbone of any Muluna base, a few new crusher recipes have been added, some of which are useful on any planet.

-- (Crusher) Anorthite crushing: 1 Anorthite chunk -> 20 Alumina + 20% Anorthite chunk

-- (Crusher) Alumina Crushing: 6 Alumina -> 10 crushed alumina + 1 stone

-  - (Assembling) ALICE Propellant: 10 crushed alumina + 2 ice + 100 water -> 1 rocket fuel

-- (Crusher) Stone crushing: 2 stone -> 3 crushed stone + 5% stone

-  - (Furnace) Bricks from crushed stone: 2 crushed stone -> 1 stone brick

-  - (Assembling) Landfill from crushed stone: 40 crushed stone + 5 concrete -> 1 landfill

-- (Chemical plant) Thruster fuel from rocket fuel: 1 rocket fuel + 10 water -> 250 thruster fuel (This is how your first space platform will generate thruster fuel.)
+- Astronomical data

-## Recommended Planets to play with:
+## Recommended Planets

 "Muluna has put a lot of effort into compatibility and it shows.
 There is great synergy between mods such as maraxsis, moshine, and k2." -[notnotmelon](https://discord.com/channels/1309620686347702372/1337535095300423691/1401656779330555914)

 - [Maraxsis](https://mods.factorio.com/mod/maraxsis), which adds several gases also used by this mod.

 - [Moshine](https://mods.factorio.com/mod/Moshine), which adds a data transport mechanism that is compatible with Muluna's astronomical science.
 Muluna and Moshine share the silicon resource and each use them in different ways.
+Moshine's data banks can be used to move astronomical data at a higher data density.

 - [Corrundum](https://mods.factorio.com/mod/corrundum), which offers an alternative form of carbon dioxide venting that generates electricity.

-## Other recommended mods:
+## Other recommended mods

 - [Any Planet Start](https://mods.factorio.com/mod/any-planet-start) Any planet start is fully supported by Muluna.